From Paris to Giverny: 4 Best Ways to Get There

 3. From Paris to Giverny by Train and Bus

 For travelers seeking an affordable way to visit Giverny from Paris, a train and bus trip is a great solution.
-This option allows travelers to relax while the train takes them through the lush green Normandy countryside from Paris to Giverny.
+This option allows travelers to relax while the train takes them from Paris to Giverny, through the lush countryside that leads to the Normandy region.

 The journey begins in Paris at the Gare Saint-Lazare (train station), which gives travelers a chance to see the place that Monet depicted in his group of Gare Saint-Lazare paintings (created in 1877).
 Similar to the images in Monet's paintings, the Gare Saint-Lazare has a bustling feel, as it is one of the major terminus train stations in Paris.

-Travelers take the SNCF train from Paris (Gare Saint-Lazare) to the Vernon-Giverny station (on the same train line that goes to Rouen and Le Havre).
-This direct train ride is only 51 minutes.
+Travelers take the SNCF train from Paris (Gare Saint-Lazare) to the Vernon-Giverny station (on the same train line that goes to Rouen).
+This direct train ride takes less than one hour.
 Upon reaching the Vernon-Giverny station, tourists can take a shuttle bus to Monet's Garden.

 From spring through autumn, shuttle buses transfer visitors from the Vernon-Giverny station to Monet's Garden.
 (Shuttle buses are scheduled to pick up passengers around the time trains arrive from Paris.)
 Another option is taking a taxi from the train station to Monet's Garden.
 It's even possible to walk (five kilometers) from the Vernon-Giverny train station to Monet's Garden.

 Giverny is 75 kilometers west of Paris, and the drive takes about one hour and 30 minutes.
 Much of the journey affords glimpses of beautiful rural landscapes.
 Travelers who enjoy scenic drives should consider a car rental as their mode of transportation.